Terms of Service

 9Intellectual property in the Service

 All Intellectual Property Rights in and to the Service, the Documentation, our trade marks, our branding, our PDF templates (other than those individually licensed to the Customer as part of a bespoke build), and any feedback, suggestions or ideas the Customer provides to us, are and remain our sole property or that of our licensors.
 No rights are granted to the Customer except as expressly stated in these Terms.
+For the avoidance of doubt, nothing in these Terms assigns or purports to assign to us any copyright or other Intellectual Property Rights in the Customer Data.

 The Customer grants us a perpetual, irrevocable, worldwide, royalty-free licence to use any feedback or suggestions provided by the Customer or its Authorised Users to improve our products and services, without obligation to attribute or compensate.